samarthsaxena2004/note-wave/README.md

 # 🌊 NoteWave

-**NoteWave** is an AI-powered "Second Brain" application inspired by Google's NotebookLM.
+**NoteWave** is an AI-powered application inspired by Google's NotebookLM.
 It transforms static PDF documents into interactive conversations and engaging audio podcasts.

 Built as a showcase of bleeding-edge **Full-Stack AI Engineering**, utilizing **Next.js 16**, Vector Search, and Multi-Modal LLMs.